A Unified Formula of the Optimal Portfolio for Piecewise Hyperbolic Absolute Risk Aversion Utilities: Conclusion

 -0.2cm \quad

-{\bf Acknowledgements.} The authors are grateful to the editors and three anonymous referees for valuable comments that have greatly improved this paper.
-The authors acknowledge support from the National Natural Science Foundation of China (Grant No. 11871036{, 12271290}).
+{\bf Acknowledgements.} The authors are grateful to the editors and two anonymous referees for valuable comments that have greatly improved this paper.
+Z. Liang acknowledges support from the National Natural Science Foundation of China (Grant No. 11871036, 12271290).
+Y. Liu gratefully acknowledges financial support from the research startup fund at The Chinese University of Hong Kong, Shenzhen.
 The authors thank members of the group of mathematical finance at the Department of Mathematical Sciences, Tsinghua University for their feedback and useful conversations.